mjoshua97241/space-code-copilot/docs/PRD.md

 - **Units:** All internal logic uses SI:

   - Areas in m².
-  - Widths in mm or m (consistent within rules and data).
+  - Widths in mm (or m, but consistent within rules and data).

 - **Data quality:** CSVs are clean and predictable for MVP.
 - **PDF content:** Contains the rules we seed; RAG is a supporting feature, not the sole source of truth for compliance.
 - **LLM:** Access to at least one hosted LLM (OpenAI, Gemini, or Claude) with enough context window for small PDFs.
+- **Frontend:** No Node/npm.
+Only browser-native APIs and static assets.

 ---